derLesh/BetterSelf/README.md

 # Setup
-1. Download the newest version of **BetterSelf**.jar .
+1. **Download the newest version of [BetterSelf](https://github.com/LeshDev/BetterSelf/releases).jar** .
 Save this jar in any folder and execute the file.
 It will automaticly create a config.json file and a usercard.json file.
 If your OS is Windows it will also create a start.bat .
 You can use this file to start the Bot in a Command Promt. **NOTE:** The first time you start the jar it will close automaticly after creating all files.

-2.
+2. **Before you restart the bot again** you must paste your Discord Token and your bot prefix (like +command) into the config.json .
+You will get your Discord Token in this tutorial: [Get your token](https://github.com/LeshDev/BetterSelf#get-your-token)

+3. **Personalize your SelfBot** with your favourite color and own Embed Footer message.
+THIS FEATURE WILL COME LATER

+4. **It's time to start BetterSelf** - If your OS is Windows click on the previously generated start.bat and the bot will beginn to load.
+On other OS's I'm currently working on a launcher file.
+This will be avaible soon

 # Informations
 ## Get your token
+1. Press `CTRL + SHIFT + I` in your desktop client or in the browser.
+It will open the developer window for the discord page.
+Click on `Application`

 ## Setup your user card

+## Get Message ID
+##### This is important for **Reaction**
+1.